Driving North

 And I wonder: Where is my business’s North right now?

-Where have conditions changed, so that what was once helpful and evolutionary, now cuts me off from life and freedom?
+Where have conditions changed, so that what was once helpful and evolutionary, now cuts me off from life, growth and freedom?

-I see this with clients whose businesses have arrived at a major threshold-a lake, a pond, a river bank.
+I see this every day, with clients whose businesses have arrived at a major threshold that they must cross in order to continue to grow.

 North.